The malaria containment effort has failed. All that is left is to attempt malaria elimination before an epidemic spreads across Asia and Africa.

 Hummingbird describes my grandmother perfectly.
 For my senior documentary thesis I profiled my grandmother, my Mymoe, Theresa McGlon.
 I know everyone thinks that their grandmother is amazing, but mine really is.
 The story of how she had to start her life over at 67 exemplifies how amazing she really is.
 My grandfather was arrested about 10 years ago and she was left with absolutely nothing.
 She had our family support but it was her decision to get a job and support herself.
 Theresa is now assistant manager of a Chicos clothing store in Atlanta, Georgia.
 She works full-time and is one of the top sales associates in the southeast.
 This short documentary will tell her story as well as my grandfather's side of the story.
 The two have a love that cannot be explained and while interviewing Theresa when talking about her love for Pat she could never really put it into words.

 Above is the preview for the short documentary Hummingbird.
 I will continue to work on this documentary until I gain the excess in the federal prison where my grandfather is staying.
 It is a very tedious process filled with lots of paperwork.
 I did not have the time to completely finish my documentary but I have completed my grandmother's story.
-Be on the look out for the complete documentary coming soon!

 I had the opportunity to travel to Israel and tour the country for 10 days.
 The trip is called Caravan for Democracy and is sponsored by the Jewish National Fund.